lsst/dp0-2_lsst_io/tutorials-examples/cmndline-beginner.rst

     service = get_tap_service()

 3.2.
-Define the coordinates for a cone search centered around the region covered by DC2 simulation (RA,Dec = 62,-37).
+Define the coordinates for a cone search centered around the region covered by the DC2 simulation (RA,Dec = 62,-37).

 .. code-block::

     use_center_coords = "62, -37"

 3.3.
-Create a query named my_adql_query to retrieve the coordinates and g, r, i magnitudes for 10 objects within 0.5 degrees of the center coordinates
+Create a query named my_adql_query to retrieve the coordinates and g, r, i magnitudes for objects within 0.5 degrees of the center coordinates

 .. code-block::